Why You Should Never Try to Fight Bed Bugs Alone

 There are mixed opinions about this one.
 Some people think you can and others think these bugs are too clever to kill with pesticides.
 The problem is actually worse than just dealing with a clever bug.
 Bed bugs can develop a resistance to pesticides as they mature to adulthood.
 That makes them extraordinarily difficult to purge.

-What Your Professional Knows
+What Your Pest Control Professional Knows!

 - Your professional knows how bed bugs hitchhike and can give you guidance on preventing future infestations once your bed bugs have been removed.